puppetlabs/puppet-docs/source/guides/language_guide.markdown

 Please note, relationships declared in this manner are between adjacent resources.
-In this example, the ntp package and the ntp configuration file are related to each other and puppet may try to manage the configuration file before the package is even installed, which may not be the desired behavior.
+In this example, the ntp package and the ntp configuration file are not directly related to each other, and puppet may try to manage the configuration file before the package is even installed, which may not be the desired behavior.

 Chaining in this manner can provide some succinctness at the cost of readability.